 Dr. John B. Duncan, Dean of the School of Business

-Dr. Darin L. Gerdes, Director of Graduate Programs, School of Business
+Dr. Darin L. Gerdes, Director of the MBA Program

-Dr. L. McTier Anderson, Mr. Theodore Blanchard, Mr. Mark A. Crawford, Dr. John B. Duncan, Dr. Dana Garner, Dr. Darin Gerdes, Dr. Arnold J. Hite, Dr. Jairy C. Hunter Jr., Dr. Sharon G. Johnson, Dr. R. Scott Pearson, Dr. Mark Rieman, Mr. Maxwell Rollins, Mr. Larry Smith, Dr. James Wilkerson, Dr. Mela Wyeth
+Dr. L. McTier Anderson, Mr. Theodore Blanchard, Dr. William Bowers, Dr. Royce Breland Jr., Dr. Mark A. Crawford, Mrs. Laura Downing, Dr. John B. Duncan, Dr. Dana Garner, Dr. Darin Gerdes, Dr. Arnold J. Hite, Dr. Jairy C. Hunter Jr., Dr. Sharon G. Johnson, Dr. R. Scott Pearson, Mr. Maxwell Rollins, Mr. Larry Smith, Dr. James Wilkerson, Dr. Mela Wyeth

-Offices of the Dean, Director and Administrator are located in Jones Hall.
+Offices of the Dean and Director are located in Jones Hall.

-The School of Business offers the Master of Business Administration with emphases in Finance, General Management, Leadership, Management Information Systems, Human Resource Management and Accounting and the Master of Arts in Organizational Leadership.
+The School of Business offers the Master of Business Administration with emphases in Accounting, Finance, Leadership, Management Information Systems, or General Management.

 Charleston Southern University has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Olathe, Kansas.
 The business programs in the following degrees are accredited by the IACBE: